 Symptoms and Conditions Post-Covid may be just as debilitating (or more so) than the active virus itself.
 Doctors are seeing cases of POTS, Dysautonomia, and heart/blood pressure issues post-Covid, even in patients who had mild cases or who were asymptomatic.
 Occasions of Post-Covid Syndrome may be more severe and long-lasting in patients (even those who were vaccinated), if they had pre-existing conditions of illnesses such as chronic migraine, IBS, and fibromyalgia.

-While symptoms can be scary and troubling, and continue weeks or even months after fighting off active infection, there ARE ways to manage and decrease symptoms towards recovery.
+While symptoms can be scary and troubling, and may continue weeks – or even months – after fighting off active infection, there ARE ways to manage and decrease symptoms towards recovery.
+Read on to Learn More.

 Massage Therapy & Bodywork